Music of Detroit: 1970s

 Badanjek on drums, and The Rob Tyner Band (aka The New MC5) featuring Rob Tyner on vocals.
-Suzi Quatro of The Pleasure Seekers released her debut solo album in 1973.
+Michael Quatro, early Detroit rock festival promoter and booking agent for the MC5, released several albums throughout the 1970s as the Mike Quatro Jam Band, blending classically inspired keyboard-based prog rock with pop tunes influenced by the Detroit sound.
+His sister Suzi Quatro of The Pleasure Seekers released her debut solo album in 1973.

 Two groups from this period remained relatively obscure while they were together, achieving greater fame only decades later: Destroy All Monsters and Death.
 Destroy All Monsters featured artists Niagara, Mike Kelley, Carey Loren, and Jim Shaw as well as Stooges guitarist Ron Asheton in its later incarnation.
 Formed in 1971, Death is now recognized as the first all African American punk band.
 Rodriguez began his career in the early 1970s, and while an unknown in Detroit, gained a following in South Africa and Australia.
 Also during this time, Detroit area native Deniz Tek was creating the punk band Radio Birdman in Australia in the mold of classic Detroit rock bands of the MC5 and The Stooges.
 The Ramrods were a short-lived punk rock band that debuted in 1977.